2022 History Degree Guide

 Coursework will involve various history classes in your subject of interest.
 Other classes history majors might take are English, language, philosophy and anthropology.
 The goal of the major is to discover the truth of the past and apply the lessons learned to improve our present world.

-History was the 28th most popular major in the 2017-2018 school year.
-Colleges in the United States reported awarding 32,644 degrees in this year alone.
-This 456 less than the prior year, a decrease of 1.4%.
+History was the 22nd most popular major in the 2019-2020 school year.
+Colleges in the United States reported awarding 32,702 degrees in this year alone.
+This represents a small change of only 0.2% from the prior year's total of 32,643 history degrees awarded.

-There are 1,247 schools offering degrees in history in the United States.
-Our 2020 Best Colleges for History ranking analyzes 547 of these schools to determine the best overall colleges for history students.
+There are 1,486 schools offering degrees in history in the United States.
+This year's Best History Schools ranking compares 567 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom history rankings further below.

 What Are The Requirements For a Degree in History